 Retirement Plan Assets

-RETIREMENT PLAN ASSETS including corporate pension and profit-sharing plans, Keogh plans, 401(k) plans, 403(b) plans, and Individual Retirement Accounts (IRAs) may be used to create or to add to an endowment fund in the Jewish Community Foundation.
+RETIREMENT PLAN ASSETS including corporate pension and profit-sharing plans, Keogh plans, 401(k) plans, 403(b) plans, and Individual Retirement Accounts (IRAs) may be used to create or to add to an endowment fund in the Jewish Community Foundation of the Jewish Federation of Greater Pittsburgh.

 How Does It Work?

-You name the Jewish Community Foundation as a full or partial beneficiary of your retirement plan assets by notifying your plan administrator and completing a “change of beneficiary” form.
+You name the Federation as a full or partial beneficiary of your retirement plan assets by notifying your plan administrator and completing a “change of beneficiary” form.
 You can also use retirement assets now or at your death with planned giving vehicles such as charitable remainder trusts or charitable gift annuities.

 Alternatively, you may use your retirement plan assets to create a charitable remainder trust or charitable gift annuity upon your death.
 The trust or annuity may provide income to one or more designated beneficiaries for life or a term of years.
 When the trust or annuity ends, the Foundation receives the remaining assets, which you designate to a particular cause or endowment.